 According to CPC Strategy “Bad surprises are one of the most common contributors to shopping cart abandonment.”
 Don’t surprise your shoppers, whatever you do.

-The shopping process can be a nerve-racking experience for some shoppers.
+The shopping process can be a nerve-racking experience for some e-commerce shoppers.
 The customer’s mind is tense.
 They’re pulling out their credit card.
 They’re a bit nervous.
 What’s going to happen?

-And then it does — BOOM!
+Then — BOOM!
 A confusing pop-up.
 A discount code request.
 An “error” message.
 A missing field.
 Whatever.

 The checkout process goes up in flames.
 You surprised them (or they surprised themselves) and you lost.